 For the TKD software implementation, the following citation shall be included in the acknowledgements: Shmueli, K et al. (2009).
 Magnetic susceptibility mapping of brain tissue in vivo using MRI phase data, Magnetic Resonance in Medicine vol 62 issue 6, 1510-1522 and Schweser, F et al. (2013).
 Toward online reconstruction of quantitative susceptibility maps: superfast dipole inversion, Magnetic Resonance in Medicine vol 69 issue 6, 1581-1593.

-For the dirTik and iterTik software implementations in the package, the following citation shall be included in the acknowledgements: Karsa, A et al. (2019).
-High Repeatability of Quantitative Susceptibility Mapping (QSM) in the Head and Neck With a View to Detecting Hypoxic Cancer Sites, In Proceedings of the 27th Annual Meeting of the ISMRM, Montreal, p.
-4939 and Schweser, F et al. (2013).
-Toward online reconstruction of quantitative susceptibility maps: superfast dipole inversion, Magnetic Resonance in Medicine vol 69 issue 6, 1581-1593."
+For the dirTik and iterTik software implementations in the package, the following citation shall be included in the acknowledgements: Karsa, A., Punwani, S., & Shmueli, K. (2020).
+An optimized and highly repeatable MRI acquisition and processing pipeline for quantitative susceptibility mapping in the head‐and‐neck region.
+Magnetic Resonance in Medicine, 84(6), 3206-3222 and Schweser, F et al. (2013).
+Toward online reconstruction of quantitative susceptibility maps: superfast dipole inversion, Magnetic Resonance in Medicine vol 69 issue 6, 1581-1593.